django-salesforce/django-salesforce/README.rst

 the objects in your SFDC instance (Salesforce .com) as if they were in a traditional database.

-Python 3.8 to 3.12, Django 2.1 to 5.0.
+Python 3.8 to 3.12, Django 2.1 to 5.1.
 (Tested also with Python 3.13b1)

-Use with Django 5.0 or 4.2(LTS) currently requires an enteprise license key DJSF_LICENSE_KEY until August 2024 unless you accept the AGPL license and install our otherwise identical package "django-salesforce-agpl" instead.
+Use with Django 5.1 or 4.2(LTS) requires currently an enteprise license key DJSF_LICENSE_KEY unless you accept the AGPL license and install our otherwise identical package "django-salesforce-agpl" instead.
 The license keys are available to sponsors.
-Both versions will be unlocked automatically in Django-salesforce 5.1 when a key will be required for Django 5.1.
+Both versions will be unlocked automatically in Django-salesforce 5.2 when a key will be required for Django 5.2.
 Use with pre-release Django versions is free.

 Quick Start